VisiCore/Content/Cribl/cc-stream-slack-audit-rest-io/README.md

 ## Upgrades

 As a better practice, please do not modify sources, routes, or pipelines within the pack.
+Do not insert this Pack (as a Pipeline) into the global Routes table outside of the Pack.
 All control is designed to be handled through pack variables.
 If you need functionality not present in the sources, routes, or pipelines, please reach out to <CriblPacks@visicoretech.com> to log a feature request.
 Modifying these core items can make upgrades... difficult.

 To upgrade, use the `Upgrade` option through the `Actions` column on the packs page.
 If you upload/overwrite, it will destroy any variable settings you have configured (like your `slack_oauth_token`).